 On the date of Ukraine's accession to the Convention Ukraine had existing free trade agreements with such Contracting Parties of the Convention: Georgia; the EFTA States; Northern Macedonia; Moldova; Montenegro.
 The creation of the deep and comprehensive free trade area is also provided for in the Association Agreement with the EU.
 All those Agreements contained protocols on rules of origin, specific to each Agreement.

-To make the most of the benefits of the Convention and for the purpose of its implementation Ukraine is amending its current free trade agreements with Contracting Parties by replacing the protocols with rules of origin of the Convention:
+Ukraine is amending its current free trade agreements with Contracting Parties by replacing the protocols with rules of origin of the Convention.

-DECISION No 1/2018 of the EU-Ukraine Customs Sub-Committee of 21 November 2018 replacing Protocol I to the EU-Ukraine Association Agreement, concerning the definition of the concept of ‘originating products’ and methods of administrative cooperation
+From January 1, 2019, the provisions of the Convention apply to bilateral trade between Ukraine and the EU (DECISION No 1/2018 of the EU-Ukraine Customs Sub-Committee of 21 November 2018 replacing Protocol I to the EU-Ukraine Association Agreement, concerning the definition of the concept of ‘originating products’ and methods of administrative cooperation)